 - 3 Tbsp. strawberry champagne jam

-- Use fork to pierce flat surface of puff pastry dough evenly.
-This helps it stay flat when baking.
+- Use fork to pierce inside of tart evenly.

-Combine mascarpone and sugar in medium bowl.
+- Mix mascarpone and sugar together in medium bowl.
 Set aside.